-- Less wear and tear on the drivetrain
+Less wear and tear on the drivetrain

     To continue to drive safely and with confidence on roads, you should make sure that tire rotations are included in your maintenance plan.

     Get Your Auto Care Advice From Triple J Guam

     If you have any questions regarding tire care, or any regular vehicle maintenance service, please feel free to contact us online or call technician Adam Butcher next time he’s on Tech Talk!
 The professional technicians at our service center are always ready to help you keep your car, truck, or SUV running like new.
-Learn more about how to reset your tire pressure light, how to check your transmission fluid, and how much an oil change costs, and make sure to check out our current service coupons to find money saving deals on a wide variety of auto maintenance services.
+Learn more about how to reset your tire pressure light, how to check your transmission fluid, and how much an oil change costs, and make sure to check out our current service coupons to find money-saving deals on a wide variety of auto maintenance services.
 Not sure why you should schedule service with us?
 Find out what happens when you don’t change your oil.